 Choose from different patterns like floral, polka dot, zebra prints or stripes.
 So what are you waiting for?
 Grab your sewing notions and join me as I walk you through every step of this BlissfulSewing project!

 Materials 1.
 1/8 yard of any medium weight fabric of your choice.
-If you want to make it wider, choose one that is flowing like chiffon or lightweight cotton.
+If you want to make it wider,

 2. 3/8 inch elastic – you will need a strip that is 6 ½ inches long